Buying your first-ever espresso machine? You need the KitchenAid Espresso Machine

 (Image credit: Future)

 The common criticisms that people raised centered around what the KitchenAid didn't have.
 Some espresso machines have integrated grinders, which makes the whole process really easy.
-KitchenAid sell an excellent coffee grinder, which you can buy at QVC, but you need to buy it separately, which is an extra cost.
-I think it's a smart separation, because it keeps the espresso machine slick and small for your countertops and then you can pack the grinder away into your cupboards.
+KitchenAid sells an excellent coffee grinder, which you can buy at QVC, but you need to buy it separately, which is an extra cost.
+I think it's a smart separation because it keeps the espresso machine slick and small for your countertops and then you can pack the grinder away into your cupboards.
 People also found the steam wand takes some getting used to.
-If you previously had a 360 degree wand, it's a new style of movement, but it wouldn't stop me from buying the KitchenAid.
+If you previously had a 360-degree wand, it's a new style of movement, but it wouldn't stop me from buying the KitchenAid.
+We explore the best coffee grinders you can buy in our dedicated buying guide.

 How does it compare?